Introductory Sale Pricing for Basement Hopper Windows

-The most sought after quality of any window is the ability to transmit light to dark spaces.
+The most sought-after quality of any window is the ability to transmit light to dark spaces.
 Allowing more natural light into spaces can help boost moods and increase productivity.
-As well as, lowering energy costs at the same time. the psychical effects daylight can on your body includes, better sleep pattern, lower blood pressure, increase likelihood of laughter and enhanced alertness.
+As well as, lowering energy costs at the same time.
+The physical effects of daylight on your body include better sleep patterns, lower blood pressure, increased likelihood of laughter, and enhanced alertness.

-Not only do the windows allow more natural light in, requiring less use of artificial lighting, they also are more energy efficient due to their tight seal.
-These windows create an air tight seal to block outside air from getting in in the summer months and inside air from getting out in the winter.
+Not only do the windows allow more natural light in, requiring less use of artificial lighting, but they also are more energy efficient due to their tight seal.
+These windows create an air-tight seal to block outside air from getting in in the summer months and inside air from getting out in the winter.

-The basement hopper windows that we offer at The Glass Block Supply Company, are strong enough to be used as a pour in place window or as a replacement window in an existing opening.
-Our pour in place basement windows are used for new construction homes and are built into the poured concrete foundation of the home.
+The basement hopper windows we offer at The Glass Block Supply Company, are strong enough to be used as a pour-in-place window or a replacement window in an existing opening.
+Our pour-in-place basement windows are used for new construction homes and are built into the poured concrete foundation of the house.

 These hopper windows are also great for reducing humidity in your home.
-Basements are prone to damp and humid conditions, providing a way for the area to vent can make a significant difference.
-In basements the hopper windows are typically placed higher on the wall.
-Humid and hot air rises allowing for it to escape through the window when it is opened.
+Basements are prone to damp and humid conditions, so providing a way for the area to vent can make a significant difference.
+In basements, the hopper windows are typically placed higher on the wall.
+Humid and hot air rises, allowing it to escape through the window when opened.
 The way the hopper windows hinge allows for hot air to escape and cool, fresh air to come into the home.

 Glass block windows are typically sought after because they are known to be very secure and keep unwanted guests out of your home.
-Hopper style basement windows are just as secure.
-Because the hopper basement windows lock from the inside it is very difficult to undo.
-Basement hopper windows are also typically small, meaning they would be difficult to fit through.
+Hopper-style basement windows are just as secure.
+Because the hopper basement windows lock from the inside, it is challenging to undo.
+Basement hopper windows are also typically small, making them difficult to fit through.

 How to Install Basement Hopper Window

 The first and most important step when replacing a basement hopper window is getting accurate measurements.
 After removing the old basement window, measure the size of the opening.
-Windows going into a existing concrete wall should have a wooden sill on all sides of the opening.
+Windows going into an existing concrete wall should have a wooden sill on all sides of the opening.
 Your new measurements should be from wooden sill to wooden sill.
-After removing the old window, slide the window into the opening and dry fit the new window.
+After removing the old window, slide the window into the opening and dry-fit the new window.
 Use wooden shims to set the window in the center of the opening.
-Secure the window buy screwing into the sill.
+Secure the window by screwing it into the sill.
 Apply caulk on the inside and outside the window to seal any gaps.

-Are you still unsure of what type of basement window would be best for your home?
+Are you still unsure what basement window would be best for your home?
 Give us a call today to let one of our customer service representatives help you!